RasmusStillingChristensen/featureExtraction_SVM/README.md

 Example.bat will use DINOv2 to extract CLS tokens and generate labeled difference vectors for libsvm

 ## Requirements
-To run the scripts in this repository, you will need the following Python packages and version python version 3.8:
+To run the scripts in this repository, you will need the following Python packages and python version 3.8:

 ```plaintext
 torch>=1.13.0